dskline/dskline-blog/content/posts/2020-07-02-managed-notifications-with-expo-38.md

 You probably don't want to keep the Expo client running on your computer in order to keep your mobile app alive.
 In order to create a standalone app, you'll want to generate and install an APK from your React Native project.

 If you're using an Android device, this is quite simple.
-First, you'll want to install a JDK ([mac download](https://mac.filehorse.com/download-java-development-kit/)) so that Expo can automatically generate certificates.
-Then, run the CLI command: `expo build:android`, choose "APK" and "Generate new keystore".
+First, you should download a JDK ([mac download](https://mac.filehorse.com/download-java-development-kit/)) so that Expo can automatically generate certificates.
+After that's installed, run the CLI command: `expo build:android`, choose "APK" and choose "Generate new keystore".
 This will take some time as a free user, but eventually you'll receive a link to a universal APK file that your device can install.

 ## Stay Tuned...

 More work is still being done on the refactored expo-notifications API.
 Personally, I'm excited for notification categories which already has a [pull request](https://github.com/expo/expo/pull/9015) in code review.
-Notification categories will allow interactive buttons on notification, for example, to ask the user if they would like to cancel, snooze, or complete an action.
+Notification categories would allow interactive buttons on notifications, for example, to ask the user if they would like to cancel, snooze, or complete an action.

 ## Resources